UX research methods: key factors for product managers to consider

 - Prototyping stage: It’s all about iteration.
 Usability testing and card sorting help refine designs.

 - Launch stage: Time to evaluate.
 A/B testing and analytics can measure success and guide improvements.
+It's crucial to collect data to assess product performance and guide improvements.

 - Post-launch stage: Don’t rest yet.
 Diary studies or customer feedback loops ensure you’re evolving with your users.
+Additionally, tree testing evaluates the effectiveness of information architecture by assessing how easily users can find items.

 By aligning your research method to your product stage, you’ll set your team up for success- without feeling like you’re throwing darts blindfolded.